CGCL-codes/FIRE/readme.md

 #### Rebuild Option

-We provide rebuild option to rebuild the cache when there are any updates to the dataset.
-We suggest to apply all the rebuild options first time before running the project.
+We provide a rebuild option to rebuild the cache when there are any updates to the dataset.
+We suggest applying all the rebuild options first time before running the project.

 If you update Old-New-Funcs Dataset, please rebuild `bloomFilter` and `old-new-funcs`.